Method for Integrated All-Optical Biological Analysis at Scale

 This platform will seamlessly integrate:

-- Cutting-edge optical systems
+- Cutting-edge optical systems.

-- Automated data analysis through artificial intelligence (AI) techniques
+- Automated data analysis through artificial intelligence (AI) techniques.

 Anticipated Impact

+Anticipating a vast array of applications, we envision that this platform will prove invaluable in the realms of neuroscience, developmental biology, and cancer research.
 Its multifaceted capabilities will empower researchers to unlock new insights and accelerate advancements in these critical scientific domains.

 Financiële details & Tijdlijn